doodymartin/jjProj/README.md

 The application has 2 optional commnad line arguments.

  - **-file <file name>**
 (optional) Specify Path to single file to process.
-If this option if specified then the this will be the only file processed by the application, any data files in the input directory will not be processed.
-The file specifies here does not need to be in the input directory.
+If this option if specified then only the file specifed by the argument will be the file processed by the application, any data files in the input directory will be ignored.
+The file specified with this option does not need to be in the input directory.

  - **-i <true|false>**
 (optional) Move Input file after processing to the proessed directory.
 Default is true.
-By default files will be moved to the processed directory, setting this argument to false leaves the input file in place.
+By default files will be moved to the processed directory, setting this argument to false leaves the input file in place, so no file is copied or moved to the processed directory.

 **Examples:**
  - java -jar atmMachine-1.0-SNAPSHOT.jar